bemasher/rtlamr/README.md

 2014-02-25T02:35:06.304 {ID:17580### Type: 7 Tamper:{Phy:2 Enc:1} Consumption: 2437972 Checksum:0x56##} 609174 30468
 2014-02-25T02:35:06.349 {ID:17580### Type: 7 Tamper:{Phy:2 Enc:1} Consumption: 1777195 Checksum:0x51##} 639642 30468
 ```

-Using the provided antenna in most DVB-T dongle kits, I can reliably receive consumption messages from ~15 different meters from my apartment alone, with error correction for up to two errors this jumps to ~19 meters.
-This will likely improve once adaptive preamble quality thresholding is implemented.

-### Example

 Below is a photo of the face of the meter I've been testing with along with sample output received from the meter.
 The messages below are all from the same meter.
 You can see on the face of the meter the commodity type, in this case electricity is `07` and the meter ID is `17581###` with the last 3 digits censored.
 The meter displays the current consumption value in kWh's and transmits hundredths of a kWh.